ga-wdi-boston/js-modules-study/study.md

 Compare the code you've created and compare it to the code at the beginning of this section.

-The function g is being returned 10 times rather than numbers.
+f is not defined and therefore the function is not running.

 ## Lab: Exploring Modules in Node (CommonJS Standard)